Diagnostics

 2. If P2463 persists, perform a forced regeneration using VCDS or OBDeleven

-When the CEL Comes On After Software Update
+When the CEL Comes On After a Software Update

-VW's various emissions software updates (especially post-Dieselgate on TDI models) can trigger CEL codes related to EGR flow or DPF management changes.
+VW's emissions software updates (especially post-Dieselgate on TDI models, but also the various EA888 ECU recalibrations) can trigger CEL codes related to EGR flow or DPF management changes.
 These are usually resolved by a second dealer visit or an updated ECU flash.
+If your Golf had an emissions modification or ECU flash within the last 30 days and a new CEL appeared, the two events are likely related — go back to the dealer that performed the update.

 Frequently Asked Questions